AMTA Dissatisfied With Weak Response from NFL

 Aug 19, 2022, 13:09 ET

 EVANSTON, Ill., Aug.
 19, 2022 /PRNewswire/ -- AMTA believes the current disciplinary action against Deshaun Watson for his predatory behavior in violation of the League's personal conduct policy doesn't go far enough.
-We strongly feel that any client- including professional athlete - who steps over the line to inappropriate touch should face serious legal consequences.
+We strongly feel that any client - including professional athlete – who steps over the line to inappropriate touch should face serious legal consequences.
 This type of inaction by the NFL further perpetuates misconduct and abuse by athletes in the League.

 Creating a safe workplace for all massage therapists and other professionals who are part of the athletes' care teams should be a priority for the NFL.
 Yet, the NFL continues to send the wrong message by not adhering to higher standards and professionalism.
 Inappropriate behavior without serious consequences creates real danger for professional massage therapists.
 Furthermore, 86% of licensed massage therapists are female and this level of inaction shows a profound lack of respect towards women and their safety.